spekframework/spek/docs/index.md

 # Spek Framework
-Say goodbye to boilerplate and write meaningful tests.
+Say goodbye to boilerplate and write spektakular tests.

 ## Choose your style
 ### Specification